Confused About Your Financial Aid?

 Complete the verification form.
 Read the instructions carefully and complete all sections that apply to you.
 If a section does not apply to you, make sure you indicate so; do not leave it blank.
 Make sure you collect all required signatures.

-Fax, email, mail, or physically drop off completed worksheet, tax transcripts (if needed), and any other documents to the UAA Financial Assistance Office.
+Fax, email, mail, or physically drop off completed worksheet, tax return transcripts (if needed), and any other documents to the UAA Financial Assistance Office.

 Your financial aid administrator will compare information on these documents and make corrections to your FAFSA as necessary.